-13. LIGHTNING

-10.1 Does the building have a light ling protection system: 13.2 2 Relevant information and deficiencies observed: A lightning protection system is fitted to the block.
+13. LIGHTNING 13.1 Does the building have a lightning protection system?
+Yes 🗸 No 🔙 13.2 Relevant information and deficiencies observed: None.
 14. HOUSEKEEPING 14.1 Is the overall standard of housekeeping adequate?
-Yes 📃 No 🗹 14.2 2 More specifically: a) do combustible materials appear to be separated from ignition sources?
-Yes 🗸 No b) is unnecessary accumulation or inappropriate storage of combustible materials or waste avoided?
-Yes 🗸 No c) are gas and electricity intake/meter cupboards adequately secured and kept clear of combustible N/A Yes No 🗹
+Yes No ✓ 14.2 More specifically: a) do combustible materials appear to be separated from ignition sources?
+Yes V No b) is unnecessary accumulation or inappropriate storage of combustible materials or waste avoided?
+Yes V No c) are gas and electricity intake/meter cupboards adequately secured and kept clear of combustible materials?
+N/A Yes No ✓

-- 14.3 Relevant information (including description of arrangements and deficiencies observed): - It is important that the common parts that form escape routes from the building are kept free of combustible materials and ignition sources. - A 'zero tolerance' approach has been introduced, which prohibits the storage of combustible materials and residents' possessions in the common escape routes. - This policy is communicated to all residents. - The situation is monitored on a regular basis by LBHF staff, during periodic estate inspections to the premises.
-In addition, fire wardens currently undertake regular inspections of the common areas. - The overall standard of housekeeping in the common escape routes, staircase and corridors was reasonable, with only one significant risk identified. - The rear bin area is used at times to temporarily store larger items of furniture and goods awaiting collection for disposal.
+- 14.3 Relevant information (including description of arrangements and deficiencies observed): - It is important that the common parts that form escape routes from the building are kept free of combustible materials and ignition sources. - A 'zero tolerance' approach has been introduced, which prohibits the storage of combustible materials and residents' possessions in the common escape routes. - This policy is communicated to all residents. - The situation is monitored on a regular basis by LBHF staff, during periodic inspections of premises on the estate.
+In addition, security staff currently undertake regular inspections of the common areas. - The overall standard of housekeeping in the common escape routes, staircase and corridors was reasonable, with no significant risks identified. - The rear bin area is used, at times, for the temporary storage of larger items of furniture and goods while they await collection for disposal.
 This is not considered to present a significant risk, as the bin area is ventilated to open air and is separated from the remainder of the premises by two sets of fire-resisting doors. - The mains electrical intake room is situated off the rear bin room. - The electric meters for the flats are situated in service riser cupboards in the common corridors to the flats.
-The doors to the meter cupboards are not secured, as residents require access to the meters.
-However, the doors to the cupboards are fire resisting and are fitted with self-closing devices.
+The doors to the meter cupboards are secured using digital locks, as residents require access to the meters.
+However, the doors to the cupboards are fire resisting and are fitted with self-closing devices. - Inappropriate storage was present in the electrical riser cupboards on the 10th and 13th floors. - There are service riser shafts situated in the common corridors to the flats.
+These riser shafts commonly contain services, such as water, soil pipes and ventilation ducts, which are shared between two flats.
+The access doors to these service risers are fire resisting and are fitted with locks that allow residents to access the services in the risers.